Simulating plasma wave propagation on a superconducting quantum chip: Propagation of waves in the plasma

-\emph{Propagation of waves in the plasma.}-- Modeling the propagation of EM waves in plasmas with complex geometries is a computationally expensive, but important, task in many plasma-relevant scenarios.
-Here, we take the first step towards this goal on a quantum computer, by simulating propagation of EM waves in plasma media of increasing complexity.
+Modeling the propagation of EM waves in plasmas with complex geometries is a computationally expensive, but important, task in many plasma-relevant scenarios.
+Here, we take the first step toward this goal on a quantum computer, by simulating propagation of EM waves in plasma with increasingly more general density profiles.
 In particular, we consider propagation in three scenarios -- vacuum ($\Egap= 0$), a plasma with a sharp jump in density, and an inhomogeneous plasma with a smooth density profile.
-While the first two scenarios are well-understood analytically, they serve as control experiments to benchmark and validate our simulation.
+While the first two scenarios are well understood analytically, they serve as control experiments to benchmark and validate our simulation.
 The third scenario is a proof-of-principle demonstration of how a quantum computer could be used to simulate real EM wave propagation in more realistic plasmas.

-In our experiments, the spin wave packet, $\ket{\psi} = \sum_i \alpha_i \sigma^+_i \ket{00\cdots}$, is prepared with an entangling operation compiled into our native gates.
-This wave packet has exactly one spin wave excitation, distributed over multiple sites in real space, and multiple $k$ in wave vector space.
-The mean $k$ is dictated by the complex phases of $\alpha_i$, and the spread over $k$ by the inverse of the spread in real space.
+In our experiments, the spin-wave packet, $\ket{\psi} = \sum_i \alpha_i \ket{i}$, is prepared with an entangling operation compiled into our native gates.
+This wave packet has exactly one spin-wave excitation, distributed over multiple sites in real space, and multiple $k$ in wave-vector space.
+The mean $k$ is dictated by the complex phases of $\alpha_i$, and the spread over $k$ is dictated by the inverse of the spread in real space.
 In a large-scale fault-tolerant experiment, a broad real-space wave packet may be prepared such that it is concentrated in $k$.
 Here, we initialize a two-site wave packet.
-The relative complex phase between $\alpha_0$ and $\alpha_1$ is 0, therefore the mean wave vector is zero.
-The wavepacket is launched from the region with $\Egap=0$, and its group velocity $v = \Ehop/a$ is positive.
+The relative complex phase between $\alpha_0$ and $\alpha_1$ is 0; therefore, the initial condition is a superposition of left- and right-propagating waves.
+We launch the wave near the left boundary from the region with $\Egap=0$.
+Because we use a reflective boundary condition, the net effect is that a wave packet is launched with a group velocity $v = \Ehop/a\hbar$ that is positive.

 Figure~\ref{fig3} shows the wave propagation in the three scenarios.
-In the first case, Fig.~\ref{fig3}(a), the plasma density is zero, therefore the wave is the vacuum EM wave.
-The solid curves plot the center-of-mass of the wave packet.
+In the first case, Fig.~\ref{fig3}(a), the plasma density is zero; therefore, the wave is the vacuum EM wave.
+The solid curves plot the center of mass of the wave packet.
 In a noiseless simulation (red), the wave packet propagates freely at its group velocity.
-Deviation from a constant speed occurs at later times due to finite-size of the lattice.
-The experimental data tracks this propagation qualitatively well until at least half the lattice.
+Deviation from a constant speed occurs at later times due to finite size of the lattice.
+The experimental data track this propagation qualitatively well until at least half the lattice.